OpenMetaInfo/OpenMeta-Docs/pages/en-US/docs/features/metadata/model.md

 Before enabling multi-tenant control, the global multi-tenant configuration needs to be enabled.
 Then, when enabling multi-tenant control for data models, the model is automatically added with a `tenantId` field.
 During data CRUD operations, this field is automatically assigned a value, achieving enforced isolation of data between tenants.

+### 2.13 `dataSource` Data Source Key

+When enabling multi-data-source configuration at the model level, you can optionally specify the data source key for the model, indicating which data source the model data is stored in.

+If the data source key is not specified, the model data will be stored in the default data source.
+For details, refer to [Multi-Data Source](../../develop/datasource).

+### 2.14 `businessKey` Business Key

+In addition to the model's primary key ID field, you can specify a business key for the model to uniquely identify model data.
+The business key can be a single field or a combination of multiple fields.

+At the code level, you can use the business key to retrieve, update, or delete data.

-### 2.13 `partitionField` Partition Field
+### 2.15 `partitionField` Partition Field

-Designed for use in large-scale relational database scenarios, the configuration of fields for automatic partitioning currently supports only the setting of a single partitioning field.
+This applies to scenarios involving relational databases with large volumes of data.
+It specifies the field configuration for automatic partitioning rules.
+Currently, only a single partition field is supported.

-### 2.14 `description` Model Description
+### 2.16 `description` Model Description

-Model description information.
+Description information for the model.

-### 2.15、`modelFields` Model Fields
+### 2.17 `modelFields` Model Fields

-A list of fields for the model, see `Field Metadata`.
+A list of the model's fields.
+For more details, see `Field Metadata`.

 ## 3. Model Definition